Skip to content ↓

 Religious Education

-A thematic approach is taken in our Early Years where topics are based upon children’s own lives and experiences.
+A thematic approach is taken in our early years when topics are based upon children’s own lives and experiences.
 The children are introduced to Christianity, and other religions and beliefs represented within their own class and/or school.
-In Key Stage 1 the curriculum introduces children to the study of Christianity and aspects of Judaism and Islam and incorporating, where appropriate, consideration of non-religious world views such as Humanism
+In Key Stage 1 the curriculum introduces children to the study of Christianity and aspects of Judaism and Islam and incorporates, where appropriate, consideration of non-religious world views such as Humanism.

 Subject Progression Tracker